-Temporarily Restricted-Contributions restricted, as to time or purpose, by the donor.
+Temporarily Restricted-Investment returns on certain permanently restricted net assets.
+In addition, contributions restricted, as to time or purpose, by the donor.
 When the purpose or time period restriction is met, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.

 Permanently Restricted-Funds that are restricted by donors requiring that the principal be invested in perpetuity.
-The earnings on these funds are unrestricted and are used for operations in accordance with a spending policy approved by the Board of Directors.
+The earnings on these funds are used for operations in accordance with a spending policy approved by the Board of Directors or based on the restricted associated with the funds.